-In our work, instead of choosing a single scaffold network as \citet{SMAL}, we create a multiple alignment using the above procedure for each of the $k$ networks as the scaffold network $G_r$.
-Then, we rank (as explained below) each of the $k$ multiple alignments, in order to select the best (in terms of the rank) of them.
+In our work, instead of choosing one of the $k$ analyzed networks as a scaffold network using BLAST protein similarity information as \citet{SMAL} does, because the choice of scaffold network affects the quality of the resulting multiple alignment (which we actually validate in Supplementary Fig. \ref{fig:scaf}), we vary each of the $k$ networks as the scaffold network $G_r$, and we choose the scaffold based on the quality of the resulting multiple alignments.
+That is, we rank (as explained below) each of the $k$ multiple alignments, in order to select the best (in terms of the rank) of them.
 We rank the alignments as follows.
 For each alignment quality measure, we rank the alignments from the best one to the worst one.
 (In case of ties, we let the ranks of the tied alignments be the tied alignments' average rank.)
 Then, we compute the total rank of each alignment by taking the average of the given alignment's ranks over all of the alignment quality measures.
 Finally, we select the best (in terms of the total rank) of all alignments.
 Note that here, we consider all measures that can deal with multiple alignments, except NCV-MNC, which we leave out because not all network pairs/sets have the true node mapping (and NCV-MNC requires knowing this mapping), and except MNE, which we leave out so that the number of TQ and FQ measures matches (which is required in order to prevent the ranks to be dominated by topological or functional alignment quality).
 That is, we consider NCV-CIQ and LCCS TQ measures and GC and F-PF FQ measures.